isaac-sim2real/sage/docs/NEW_ROBOT.md

 # Guide to Add a New Robot

-This document provides a comprehensive minimal guide for adding a new robot to the joint-motion-gap project.
+This document provides a comprehensive minimal guide for adding a new robot to the SAGE project.
 We use the **Fourier GR1T2** robot as an example throughout this guide.

 ## Prerequisites